diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 interactive visual interfaces to simulations implemented in Futhark.

-`PyGame <http://www.pygame.org/>`_ is a Python library for the SDL 1.2 graphics framework.
+`PyGame <http://www.pygame.org/>`_ is a Python library for the SDL 1.2 graphics library.
 Although a Python 3 port does exist, for compatibility reasons we use the original Python 2 library.
-Library-savvy readers might point out that a more modern library like pyglet or PySDL2 might be more... modern, but we really only require few features, so good old PyGame is sufficient for our basic examples.
+Library-savvy readers might point out that a more modern library like pyglet or PySDL2 might be more... modern, but we really only require few features, so good old PyGame is sufficient for these basic examples.

 We currently have four GUI examples: